hackclub/hackclub/workshops/personal_website/README.md

 This way is not as terrible because it still separates the styles from HTML.
-However, when you see solutions like these, just take the style and write it in your external stylsheet instead.
+However, when you see solutions like these, just take the style and write it in your external stylesheet instead.

 #### Summary of Steps